 In addition, you can check when and how often customers called your business through your listing, how many photos you have uploaded and how many times they have been viewed.
 Lastly, you can obtain info about what your customers think about your business.

-Messaging: You can activate this option by downloading Google My Business app.
+⚡️ Messaging: You can activate this option by downloading Google Business Profile app.
 You will be able to receive direct messages and questions from your customers.
 This feature is available to select merchants in select countries.

 This section allows you to upload photos and videos of your business: exterior, interior, personal, 360 degrees, etc.

-If you don’t have a website yet, you can create one with Google My Business.
+If you don’t have a website yet, you can create one with Google Business Profile.

 When you click this option, you access an easy platform to create a basic website through a template and the information from your listing.